peterernicke/ML_Zoomcamp_2023_Capstone2_Project/README.md

 - **cd Utils**
 - **python separateSmallAndBigImages.py**

 Now you can access the data based on the resolution.
 The folder "laco.ai_big" contains the 8 orthophotos with 50cm resolution and "laco.ai_small" contains 33 orthophotos with 25cm resolution.
-For the quick run I recommend to go on with the "laco.ai_small" folder.
+For the quick run I recommend to go on with the "laco.ai_big" folder.

 #### Recommendation: Step 2
 Adapt two variables in "prepareInputData.py"...
-- main_folder = './../laco.ai_small'
+- main_folder = './../laco.ai_big'
 - DATA_FOLDER = './../Data50'

 ... and run again: